Akieldamas/WeatherView-Weather-API-App/README.md

 - **Humidity, wind speed, sunrise, and sunset times**.
 - **Weather forecast** for the next 3 days.
 - **Search bar** to search for cities.
 - **Favorite Cities** can be saved by pressing the star button and can be accessed from the top combobox.
-(They are saved in `FavoriteCities.txt`
+(They are saved in `FavoriteCities.txt`)
 - **Name** is saved in `Name.txt` for personalization.

-The app uses a **public API** from [Prévision Météo](https://www.prevision-meteo.ch/), which covers cities across **France, Italy, Belgium**, and more regions around Europe.
+The app uses a **public API** from [Prévision Météo](https://www.prevision-meteo.ch/), which covers cities across **France, Italy, Belgium**, and more.
 Not all global cities are supported, but it offers great coverage for several European countries.

 ### Key Features:
 - **Date and Day of the Week** are displayed.